beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/store-multiple-values-in-one-variable-using-javascript-arrays.english.md

 ---
 id: 5c55e842103ae886fa3ba965
-title: Store Multiple Values in one Variable using JavaScript Arrays
+title: Store Multiple Values in one Variable using Python Arrays
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-With JavaScript <code>array</code> variables, we can store several pieces of data in one place.
+With Python <code>array</code> variables, we can store several pieces of data in one place.
 You start an array declaration with an opening square bracket, end it with a closing square bracket, and put a comma between each entry, like this:
 <code>var sandwich = ["peanut butter", "jelly", "bread"]</code>.
 </section>